for

 Blowby Recorder

-A user of our Blowby Sensor and Mini Logger sent us some data they recorded when running a 331 SB Ford on their DTS dyno.
-The DTS dyno did not have any spare channels, so the separate logger was the obvious fix.
+A user of our Blowby Sensor and Recorder sent us some data they recorded when running a 331 SB Ford on their DTS dyno.
+The DTS dyno did not have any spare channels, so the separate Recorder was the obvious fix.
 The data is for 3 back-to-back runs, about 2 minutes of recording time.
-It shows good repeatability, and how handy it is to have a separate logger recording both blowby and RPM.
+It shows good repeatability, and how handy it is to have a separate Recorder recording both blowby and RPM.
 In the highlighted row in the list it shows 2.80 CFM at 6951 RPM at 52.9 seconds into the data set.
 This data could be exported to Notepad for more analysis if needed.

 Recording 116 seconds of data on 3 Consecutive DTS Dyno Runs (one large segment) on 331 cid Ford